beef331/nimscripter/readme.md

 Compiling with `-d:debugScript` will output the constructed Nimscript for easier debugging in expansion of this package.

 ### Calling code from Nim
 Inside Nimscript the `exportToNim` macro can be applied to procs to enable calling from Nim, the following code will demonstrate how.
-The name of the proc to call has "Exported" appended to it
 ```nim
 #.nim file below
 import nimscripter